Hershey Felder: Career

 As a composer, Felder's works include Noah's Ark, an Opera, Aliyah Concerto on Israeli Themes, as well as Song Settings (the poetry of Vachel Lindsay), Etudes Thematiques, Les Preludes.
 In September 2010, An American Story was recorded with the Ars Viva Symphony Orchestra of Chicago.

 On May 10, 2020, Felder live-streamed his one-man play Hershey Felder as Irving Berlin from his home in Florence, Italy to selected audiences throughout the United States.
 The production was a fundraiser for the San Diego Repertory Theatre; along with a dozen other theaters at which Felder performs.
 On July 12, Felder performed another online benefit of his one-man show Hershey Felder: Beethoven.
 In 2020 Felder went onto create the broadcast entertainment brand Live From Florence which broadcasts original productions performed and filmed on location for worldwide audiences.

-In November 2021, Felder moved away from live-streamed theater to on-demand musical films with the premiere airing of Dante and Beatrice in Florence, which he wrote both the script and the score, co-directed the film, and performed two roles as well as playing the piano and singing.
+In November 2021, Felder moved away from live-streamed theater to on-demand musical films with the premiere airing of Dante and Beatrice in Florence, for which he wrote both the script and the score, co-directed the film, and performed two roles as well as playing the piano and singing.

+In 2022, Felder produced, narrated, conducted interviews, and, on the piano, accompanied cellist Amit Peled in the movie, "Musical Tales of the Venetian Jewish Ghetto".